dokku/dokku/docs/deployment/schedulers/k3s.md

 - `traefik_ingressroute`
 - `traefik_middleware`

+Annotation keys may contain `/` (e.g. Kubernetes-style keys such as `prometheus.io/scrape`) and values may span multiple lines; both are preserved verbatim.

 A `ps:restart` is required after setting annotations in order to have them apply to running resources.

 #### Removing an annotation